tstanczyk95/McBytePlusPlus/README.md

 ## McByte vs. McByte++ performance comparison

-As presented below, McByte++ is faster and enhanced version of McByte, especially when used with re-ID.
+As presented below, McByte++ is a faster and enhanced version of McByte, especially when used with re-ID.
 Using re-ID involves additional computation, hence both, the variant with and without it is provided and compared.

-The variant with offline post-processing was performed with GTA-link's default parameters.
+McByte++ performs long-term re-ID online, during tracking, without requiring offline post-processing.
+For completeness, we additionally report results obtained by applying an external offline global association method to the McByte++ outputs; these results are explicitly marked in the tables below.
+See the "Re-ID" joining section below for more details on the re-ID mechanism and model.

 ### SoccerNet-tracking 2022 - test split